pengfei99/Onyxia-Demos/README.md

 In the `argo_workflow` folder, you can find a [script](argo_workflow/argo_client_install.sh) to install the argo-workflow client

-You can find a [argo-workflow spec](argo_workflow/pokemon_data_pipeline.yaml) that automate a etl data pipeline which reads data from a file, then clean it and save it to s3 and/or database.
+You can find a [argo-workflow spec](argo_workflow/pokemon_data_pipeline.yaml) that automate a etl data pipeline which reads data from a file, then clean it and generate a data profiling report.
+At the end, all resulting data will be saved to s3 and/or database.

 ## 4. Machine Learning